-Are tradelines legal, illegal or moral?
+Are tradelines legal or illegal?
+Moral or immoral?
 The internet suggests that it is a well-settled principle that adding authorized user tradelines to your credit report to help boost your score isn’t illegal.
 You can search for “are tradelines legal” and find many opinions.

 We are not giving legal advice, but merely pointing out the consensus on the internet.
 Even an FTC spokesman Frank Dorman said: “What I’ve gathered from attorneys here is that it is legal, however, the agency is not saying that it is legal technically.”